thanhnguyen-aws/verify-rust-std/doc/src/challenges/0018-nonzero-correctness.md

 |  `from_mut_unchecked` |

+### List of UBs

+In addition to any properties called out as `SAFETY` comments in the source code, all proofs must automatically ensure the absence of the following [undefined behaviors](https://github.com/rust-lang/reference/blob/142b2ed77d33f37a9973772bd95e6144ed9dce43/src/behavior-considered-undefined.md):

+* Accessing (loading from or storing to) a place that is dangling or based on a misaligned pointer.
+* Reading from uninitialized memory.
+* Mutating immutable bytes.
+* Producing an invalid value

 Note: All solutions to verification challenges need to satisfy the criteria established in the [challenge book](../general-rules.md) in addition to the ones listed above.